Booleroo Centre: Present day

 The major industry in Booleroo Centre today is grain production with wool and lamb production also important.
 The town is also the service centre to the surrounding agricultural district.
 Facilities in the town include a range of shops and Uniting, Catholic and Lutheran churches.
 Booleroo Centre is also host to large grain receival facilities and fertiliser depots.
 The Booleroo Centre Hotel, the local pub, was established in 1883.

 Regional services offered in Booleroo Centre include the Booleroo Centre District Hospital, part of the Mid North Regional Health Service, providing health services to the town and a large catchment area with a population of 3,000.
 The Booleroo Centre District School enrolled 225 students from kindergarten to Year 12 in 2007.
 The school draws students from surrounding towns such as Wirrabara, Melrose and Wilmington.
 Homeschooling also plays a role within the community, with several local students being educated in this way during recent years.

-Booleroo Centre is home to the Booleroo Steam & Traction Preservation Society.
+Booleroo Centre is home to the Booleroo Steam & Traction Preservation Society Museum.
 The society, developed from an annual rally first held in 1969, now maintains one of Australia's largest collections of tractors and steam engines along with farm and other steam equipment requiring over 2900 sqyd of undercover storage space.
 The rally is held at the town oval the last Sunday in March.